Get the Average Cost of Condo Insurance

 Your Condo Association’s Policies Can Affect Your Coverage

-- Not all condo master plans provide coverage for damages caused by sewer or drainage backups
+- Not all condo master plans provide coverage for damage caused by sewer or drainage backups.

-- Some condo associations offer “all-in” master policies that will include coverage for interior walls, floors and ceilings of units
+- Some condo associations offer “all-in” master policies that include coverage for interior walls, floors and ceilings of units.

 Condo insurance rates can vary greatly depending on the value of the condominium, the geographic area, and the condo association policy.
-The primary factors that can affect your policy costs include:
+The primary factors that can affect the calculation of your condo insurance policy include: